-'''

-Reproducible seed, give an int to set seed (default:

-None)

---doublet-depth DOUBLET_DEPTH

-Depth multiplier for a doublet relative to the average

-of its constituents (default: 2.0)

-Run on GPU (default: True)

--g

-output modified anndata object with solo scores Only

--a

-works for anndata (default: False)

--o OUT_DIR

-Ratio of doublets to true cells (default: 2)

--r DOUBLET_RATIO

--s SEED

-Path to previous solo output directory.
-Seed VAE

-models with previously trained solo model.
-Directory

-structure is assumed to be the same as solo output

-directory structure. should at least have a vae.pt a

-pickled object of vae weights and a latent.npy an

-np.ndarray of the latents of your cells. (default:

-None)

--e EXPECTED_NUMBER_OF_DOUBLETS

-Experimentally expected number of doublets (default:

-Plot outputs for solo (default: False)

-Recalibrate doublet scores (not recommended anymore)

--recalibrate_scores

-(default: False)

---version

-Get version of solo-sc (default: False)

-'''
+Reproducible seed, give an int to set seed (default: None) doublet-depth DOUBL .ET_DEPTH Depth multiplier for a doublet relative to the average of its constituents (default: 2.0) -g Run on GPU (default: True) -a output modified anndata object with solo scores Only works for anndata (default: False) -o OUT_DIR -r DOUBLET_RATIO Ratio of doublets to true cells (default: 2) -s SEED Path to previous solo output directory.
+Seed VAE models with previously trained solo model.
+Directory structure is assumed to be the same as solo output directory structure. should at least have a vae.pt a pickled object of vae weights and a latent.npy an np.ndarray of the latents of your cells. (default: None) -e EXPECTED_NUMBER_OF -DOUBLETS Experimentally expected number of doublets (default: None) -p Plot outputs for solo (default: False) - -recalibrate_scores Recalibrate doublet scores (not recommended anymore) (default: False) version Get version of solo-sc (default: False) 1